MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/apply-pattern-content.md

 For more information, see [Spring Cloud Azure support for Spring Security](https://learn.microsoft.com/azure/developer/java/spring-framework/spring-security-support).

 **Implement authentication and authorization business rules.** Implementing authentication and authorization business rules involves defining the access control policies and permissions for various application functionalities and resources.
 You need to configure Spring Security to use Spring Boot Starter for Azure AD.
 This library allows integration with Azure AD and helps you ensure that users are authenticated securely.
-Additionally, configuring and enabling the Microsoft Authentication Library (MSAL) provides access to more security features, like token caching and automatic token refreshing, and enhances the security of the web application.
+Configuring and enabling the Microsoft Authentication Library (MSAL) provides access to more security features.
+These features include token caching and automatic token refreshing.

 *Reference implementation* The reference implementation creates two app roles (*User* and *Creator*).
 Roles translate into permissions during authorization.
 The *Creator* role has permissions to configure the application settings, upload videos, and create playlists.
 The *User* Role can view the videos.